d-wasserman/study-line-editor/README.md

 * Feature Line Relative Angle - Will find relative angles to tag reference networks as parallel to target corridors.

+* Feature Line Gap Closure - Will find end points of lines with gaps between them and create new lines to close them.

 # Citations

 If you use the tool in academic research or as part of professional reports, please cite the tool as the following: